NagasivaKumari/DeepFake/backend/README_PROOFCHAIN.md

 - The `contracts/` folder contains PyTeal source for the ProofChain app which uses boxes keyed by SHA-256.
 - Use `deploy.py` to compile and deploy the contract to TestNet.
 Provide `ALGOD_ADDRESS`, `ALGOD_TOKEN`, and `DEPLOYER_MNEMONIC` in your environment before running.

-Security & production notes
-- Store secrets in a secret manager (Vault, Azure Key Vault, etc.) in production.
-Avoid committing mnemonics or API keys to source control.
-- Validate inputs and enforce allowlists for content registration.
-- Add authentication, logging, monitoring, and rate-limiting for public endpoints.

 Next steps and TODO
 - Add a lightweight indexer to speed up lookups / UI queries (optional).
 - Integrate Lute SDK when a Python package is available; for now signature verification uses raw Ed25519 checks on canonical metadata JSON.
 - Add end-to-end smoke tests (Pinata pinning + unsigned txn flow + client signing).

-If you want me to rework any endpoints, wire the frontend to these new endpoints, or run a smoke test with your Pinata / Algod tokens, tell me and I'll proceed.